nuodb/nuodb-cp-docs/content/docs/administration/troubleshoot/domainreleaseoutofsync.md

 Latest domain configuration is not enforced.

 New domain won't become available.
-Connectivity to already provisioned domains is not impacted by this issue, however, some features that require applying domain configuration changes migth be unavailable (e.g. start/stop domain, TLS rotation, etc.).
+Connectivity to already provisioned domains is not impacted by this issue, however, some features that require applying domain configuration changes might be unavailable (e.g. start/stop domain, TLS rotation, etc.).

 ## Diagnosis